Basil (Ocimum basilicum) is a species of herb that is a member of the Lamiaceae family.

 If your basil doesn’t get enough sunlight, this can contribute to overwatering, as the water won’t be able to evaporate at a quick enough rate.

-Basil plants need at least 6 hours of sunlight a day, which might mean that you need to move your plant around your garden or home to ensure that it gets an adequate amount of sunlight throughout the year.
+Basil plants need at least 6 hours of sunlight a day, which might mean that you need to move your plant around your garden or home to ensure adequate sunlight throughout the year.

-In the cooler seasons when there isn’t as much warmth, you should water your basil less frequently.
+When there isn’t as much warmth in the cooler seasons, you should water your basil less frequently.

 Treating an overwatered basil